Dhani Lennevald: Solo career

 The A-Teens having disbanded in 2004, Lennevald returned to studio to write and record new songs.
-"Girl Talk" was the introduction to Lennevald's solo career.

-Lennevald approached the record company with five new songs, just one and a half weeks after the end of the tour.
-He created a new sound, assisted by producer Peter Björklund, in which his voice is the prime focus.
-His first release was a kind of tragedy/comedy about the inability of men to really understand what their girlfriends are trying to say to them.

-The video for "Girl Talk", directed by Mikeadelica, also involved Denmark's biggest rap artists, Nik & Jay.

-"Girl Talk" was released on radio on August 12, 2004 getting high rotation on the most important radio stations in Sweden.
-The single was released on September 15, 2004 and reached No. 20 on the Swedish Charts and earned a Gold Certification.
+Lennevald released the single "Girl Talk" on September 15, 2004; it reached No. 20 on the Swedish Charts and earned a Gold Certification.

 After the release of his single, Lennevald worked as a model, appearing in several fashion magazines and participating in fashion shows in his native Sweden.

 In 2005 Lennevald and Universal Music parted ways.
 Also in 2005, a song clip called "Let's Do It Again" leaked on the Internet and Lennevald appeared on shows in Sweden promoting his image and new songs.

 Since then, Lennevald has worked as a music producer and songwriter and collaborated with Måns Zelmerlöw, Anton Ewald and Carl Falk.

 Personal life

 In 2007, Lennevald was reported to be in a relationship with former glamour model Natacha Peyre.
 In 2008, the couple relocated from Stockholm to Los Angeles.

 Lennevald had returned to Europe by the mid-2010s, and according to Instagram postings of 2021, he began a relationship with British singer Alice Chater.

 In 2023, Lennevald moved back to Los Angeles with his girlfriend.